Hong Kong Overview

-Hong Kong: Hong Kong has maintained its position as one of the world’s leading digital cities with one of the highest internet penetration rates at 93 percent.
-According to a 2021 survey on internet usage conducted by the Office of Government Chief Information Officer (OGCIO), 94 percent of all total households in Hong Kong have access to the Internet.
-An 80 percent of these households have access to a personal computer and 99.7 percent are currently accessing the Internet through their smartphone device.
+Hong Kong has maintained its position as one of the world’s leading digital cities with one of the highest internet penetration rates at 93percent.
+According to a 2022 survey on internet usage conducted by the Hong Kong Census and Statistics Department 96.1 percent of all total households in Hong Kong have access to the Internet.
+An 80 percent of these households have access to a personal computer and 99.7percent are currently accessing the Internet through their smartphone device.

-The survey highlighted the ubiquitous smartphone usage amongst persons above aged 10 and above at 94.7 percent.
-The other demographic group that has seen a dramatic uptake in smartphone ownership is the older than 65 years age group where the numbers increased by 12 percent to 69 percent from the previous year.
+The survey highlighted the ubiquitous smartphone usage amongst persons above aged 10 and above at 98.2percent.
+The other demographic group that has seen a dramatic uptake in smartphone ownership is the older than 65 years age group where the numbers increased from 94.2percent from the previous year to 96.5percent.

-According to Statista, revenue in the e-commerce market is projected to reach US$7.6 billion representing an annual growth rate of 10.5 percent.
+According to Statista, revenue in the e-commerce market in Hong Kong is projected to hit US$20.32 billion in 2023.
+This represents annual growth rate of 9.42percent as user penetration hits 80.9percent.
 Comparing to other Asian cities, Hong Kong is considered an early e-commerce adopter.
 Besides high internet connectivity, the Hong Kong population live in highly connected urban areas, making it a very conducive environment for e-commerce to thrive.
-In 2020, 5G networks became available and within just two years, 90 percent of the population have now upgraded and have access to information faster than before.

 Access to a world-class logistics infrastructure has also played a heavy hand in spurring e-commerce growth in Hong Kong.
 Hong Kong consumers are at a highly advantageous position due to its position as the trading port for China.
 Hong Kong ranks highly in the World Bank’s global ranking of logistics capabilities and quality.